Prosecution rests in Kimberly Potter manslaughter trial; former officer to testify - KVIA

 Video of the April 11 shooting shows officers had pulled over Wright and tried to arrest him on an outstanding warrant when he got back in his vehicle and attempted to flee.
 Potter pulled out her firearm and shot him — later admitting she meant to use her Taser instead.

-“I grabbed the wrong f**king gun and I shot him,” she said after the shooting, which happened near the courthouse where former Minneapolis police officer Derek Chauvin was on trial for killing George Floyd.
+“I grabbed the wrong f**king gun and I shot him,” she said after the shooting, which happened near the courthouse where former police officer Derek Chauvin was on trial for killing George Floyd in nearby Minneapolis.

-Seth Stoughton, a University of South Carolina School of Law associate professor testifying for the state at Potter’s manslaughter trial, called her actions “excessive and inappropriate.”
+Seth Stoughton, a University of South Carolina School of Law associate professor testifying for the state at Potter’s manslaughter trial, on Wednesday called her actions “excessive and inappropriate.”

 “The use of deadly force was not appropriate and the evidence suggests that a reasonable officer in Officer Potter’s position could not have believed it was proportional to the threat at the time,” the law professor testified.